supernifty/mutational_signature_search/README.md

 This is the main computationally expensive step, once this is complete, there are different ways to visualise the data.

+Expectation for plotting is a tsv with the following columns:
+* DP
+* AF
+* Sample
+* Tags
+* Error
+* Variants
+* Signature values

 ### plot evolution of signatures across a parameter for a single sample
 Example command line:
 ```